Andrés Guardado: International career

-Following an injury scare that required medical intervention that was picked up while playing with Betis, Guardado was selected in the final 23-man squad for the 2018 World Cup, his first as captain.
+After an injury scare that required medical intervention that was picked up while playing with Betis, Guardado was selected in the final 23-man squad for the 2018 World Cup, his first as captain.
 In the first match, he played 74 minutes in a 1–0 defeat of Germany, going on to take part in all the fixtures including the round of 16 loss with Brazil.
 Following their elimination, it was reported by Mexican sports newspaper Récord that he had played through the tournament with a muscle injury.

 Guardado was called up by Gerardo Martino to participate in the 2019 Gold Cup.
 In the second group match against Canada, he replaced the injured Érick Gutiérrez at the 37th minute and scored twice, helping to a 3–1 win and being named Player of the match.
 He broke various CONCACAF-based records at the end of that stage, among them the most-capped Mexican player in the Gold Cup and the only from the country to score in four editions of the CONCACAF Gold Cup, eventually winning the competition and being included in the Best XI.
 In November 2022, Guardado was included in Mexico's 26-man squad for the World Cup.
 In a friendly match against Sweden prior to the World Cup, Guardado made his 178th appearance for Mexico as a half-time substitute, and became the most capped player in the history of the national side, surpassing Claudio Suárez.
 He made his only appearance in the group stage match against Argentina appearing as captain, he was brought off before the end of the first half due to a pulled muscle as Mexico lost 2–0.

-On 16 May 2023, Guardado announced his retirement from the national team, and played one final match on 15 October 2024 as a farewell match against the United States on home soil, where Mexico won the match 2–0.
+On 16 May 2023, Guardado announced his retirement from the national team, and played a final match on 15 October 2024 as a farewell match against the United States on home soil, where Mexico won the match 2–0.

+Managerial career

+In August 28, 2026, it was announced that Guardado would join Rafael Márquez's coaching staff for Mexico en route to the 2030 FIFA World Cup.